cloudflare/cloudflare-docs/content/magic-transit/how-to/configure-tunnels.md

 ---
 pcx-content-type: how-to
-title: Specify tunnel endpoints
+title: Configure tunnel endpoints
-weight: 0
+weight: 1
 ---

-# Specify tunnel endpoints
+# Configure tunnel endpoints

-## Generic Routing Encapsulation (GRE)

 Cloudflare recommends two GRE tunnels for each ISP and data center router combination, one per Cloudflare GRE endpoint.
 Cloudflare will assign two Cloudflare GRE endpoint addresses shortly after your onboarding kickoff call that you can use as the GRE tunnel destinations on your data center routers/endpoints.